HomepageHomeSecurity SystemsLorex Security Systems Review

 ProviderReviews.com ScoreInstallationPro Monitoring PricesStorageCompatibility

-*Due to the nature of Lorex home security systems, we are unable to assign it a Reviews.com score.
+*Due to the self‑monitoring design of Lorex systems, we do not assign a Reviews.com score in this comparison.

 Lorex vs. ADT